sigvartmh/fw-nrfconnect-nrf-1/doc/nrf/ug_nrf9160.rst

 *************

 |fota_upgrades_def|
-FOTA upgrades can be used to apply delta patches to the `LTE modem`_ firmware and to replace the upgradable bootloader or the application.
+FOTA upgrades can be used to update `LTE modem`_ firmware (delta or full update) and to replace the upgradable bootloader or the application.

 .. note::
    Even though the Secure Partition Manager and the application are two individually compiled components, they are treated as a single binary blob in the context of firmware upgrades.